kevinhu/neural-automata/README.md

 ### 3. Alternative objectives

-Besides setting image targets, it's also possible to specify other cost functions.
+Besides using images as targets, other more abstract cost functions can be employed.
 In [3_optimization.ipynb](https://github.com/kevinhu/neural-automata/blob/master/notebooks/3_optimization.ipynb), a network with the same architecture is trained with two objectives:

 1. Vitality: maximize the sum of 'alive' state values (the 4th channel).
 2. Stability: minimize the discrepancy between the end and penultimate states.

-To prevent the trivial solution of a blanket coat, at each iteration a circular mask is applied such that each cell can only have a certain number of neighbors.
+To prevent the trivial solution of a uniform `lawn`, at each iteration a circular mask is applied such that each cell can only have a certain number of neighbors.
 The end result is an interesting layout that bears some resemblance to a [Turing pattern](https://en.wikipedia.org/wiki/Turing_pattern).
 Here, all 16 channels are shown in parallel.

 <p align="center">
   <img src="https://github.com/kevinhu/neural-automata/blob/master/videos/optimization_channels.gif">